|

 whole book is epitomized in one of its best-known passages: “The

-Only to the gaze of my consciousness, crawling upward along the life line
+to the gaze of my consciousness, crawling upward along

 space which continuously changes in time.”